ADHD, Anxiety, & College Applications Workshop for Parents & Families

 • How do I know when I should apply Early Decision/Regular or not?

-Unpack all of the pieces that contribute to the overall application.
-Common questions include:
+• Unpack all of the components that contribute to the overall application.

 • How can I make my application stand out?

-Learn how your student can choose meaningful topics, get started and finish, and decide whether to include personal experiences like ADHD or anxiety.
-Common questions include:
+• Learn how to choose meaningful topics, get started and finish, and decide whether to include personal details like ADHD or anxiety.

 • How many essays do I have to write?
 What if they are optional?

-Learn how to help your student manage applications alongside school, activities, and downtime without burnout.
-Common questions include:
+• Learn how to help your student manage applications alongside school, activities, and downtime without burnout.

 • How can I help them to stay motivated without procrastination and stress?